 Black Students Association at Tuck (BSAT)

-Black Students Association at Tuck is committed to enriching the value of the greater Tuck community by increasing the diversity of people, ideas, and activities.
+Black Students Association at Tuck is committed to enriching the value of the greater Tuck community by celebrating the diversity of people, ideas, and activities.
 We seek to build a strong sense of community among students of African descent at Tuck by organizing social events for members and their partners, providing academic assistance, and encouraging members to use one another as a sounding board for concerns and ideas, both personal and business-related.
-It is our responsibility to work with the admissions office to increase the number of African Ancestry enrollees.
 Lastly, we intend to increase visibility within the Tuck and greater Dartmouth communities by sponsoring various social and networking events, and by working with the undergraduate dean for Black Student Advising.

 Consortium Student Association